RE093/RE093/README.md

 ### Who I Am 🌱

-I am an explorer in the digital space and nature.
+- :earth_americas:I am an explorer in the digital space and nature.

-I design and create functional clean interfaces using current UX practices and UI principles.
+- :pencil2: I design and create functional clean interfaces using current UX practices and UI principles.

-Currently I am finishing up a full-stack coding bootcamp at Monash University.
+- 💻  Currently I am finishing up a full-stack coding bootcamp at Monash University.

 <br>
 <br>